John Muir Trail Solo Traverse

 OPTIONAL UPGRADES

-- Scenic side trips: Climb Half Dome with a separate permit
+• Scenic side trips: Half Dome (permit required)

-- Post-hike food or reward suggestion: Burger at Whitney Portal Store
+• Post-hike food or reward suggestion: Burgers at Whitney Portal Store

 FINAL BRIEF SUMMARY